Go for a hike! From a leisurely stroll to a strenuous climb, the Roanoke Region has a hike for every skill level.

 The Roanoke Appalachian Trail Club is a recreational hiking association of volunteers who preserve and improve the Appalachian Trail as the nation’s premier, continuous, long-distance footpath.
 Founded in 1932, the club is celebrating over 80 years of service and adventure on the Appalachian Trail.

 Sharp Top was long thought to be Virginia’s tallest mountain, when in fact, it is not even the tallest of the Peaks of Otter.
 Nearby Flat Top rises to 4,001 feet.
-Mount Rogers near the North Carolina border is Virginia’s tallest mountain at 5,729.
+Mount Rogers near the North Carolina border is Virginia’s tallest mountain at 5,729 feet.

 For such a short trail to the peak, it will give you quite a workout with multiple series of steps throughout the hike.
 From the trailhead to the first good overlook is about 1 mile.
 Continue on the trail for about .3 of a mile and you will reach the Buzzard’s Roost Trail intersection.
 Bear left and go about 0.2 miles to the top.
 There is a stone cottage at the peak.
 The summit offers an impressive 360-degree view of the Peaks of Otter area.

-This site is great place to bird during spring migration, but summer also is productive with breeders such as hooded, Kentucky, and black-and white warblers, Acadian and great-crested flycatchers, blue-gray gnatcatcher, yellow-throated and red-eyed vireos, chipping sparrow, brown thrasher, and scarlet tanager.
+This site is a great place to bird during spring migration, but summer also is productive with breeders such as hooded, Kentucky, and black-and-white warblers, Acadian and great-crested flycatchers, blue-gray gnatcatcher, yellow-throated and red-eyed vireos, chipping sparrow, brown thrasher, and scarlet tanager.